getumbrel/umbrel-apps/README.md

   in one click.

-  This version also includes lots of minor styling improvements, better error handling improvements, and bugfixes.
+  This version also includes lots of minor styling improvements, better error handling, and several bugfixes.
 developer: Dan Janosik
 website: https://explorer.btc21.org
 dependencies: